FAQ

 What is a data management plan?

-A data management plan is a document that describes which type of data you will collect over the course of your research, how you will describe and manage the data, who is responsible, how you would like to share data and where you will store your data for the long term.
-You have probably already considered these issues in the past but possibly never officially documented them.
+A data management plan is a document that describes which type of data you will collect over the course of your research, how you will describe and manage the data, who is responsible, how you would like to share data, and where you will store your data in the long term.
+You have probably already considered these issues in the past, but may not have officially documented them.

 Do you have any tools to help me compile a data management plan?